1. Don’t buy the biggest backpack you can find.

 4. Always leave much earlier than suggested to make it on time.

 One more time for the people in the back, ALWAYS leave MUCH earlier than suggested to make it on time.
 I couldn’t tell you how many times I’ve been told it will only be a 15 minute walk or if I catch that tram it will get me there in 5 minutes, but things never work out.
 I’ve almost missed the only bus to bring me to an airport that was an hour way because I waited for a tram that wasn’t coming and then started walking in the wrong direction because the directions I were given at the hostel were wrong.
 Or when I almost missed a tour bus because there was two streets with the same name about half a kilometer away from each other.
-Something is bound to go wrong, and if it doesn’t being early won’t kill you, in fact it will help you breath easier.
+Something is bound to go wrong, and if it doesn’t being early won’t kill you, in fact it will help you breathe easier.

 5. Traveling alone is honestly better.